James Horan (monsignor): Knock airport

-Critics regarded the idea of an airport on a "foggy, boggy site" in Mayo as unrealistic, but funding was approved by then Taoiseach, Charles Haughey, who performed the official opening in May 1986, five years after work commenced.
+Critics regarded the idea of an airport on a "foggy, boggy site" in Mayo as unrealistic, but funding was approved by the then Taoiseach, Charles Haughey, who performed the official opening in May 1986, five years after work commenced.
 Although Horan had secured IR£10,000,000 in funding from Haughey, following the Fianna Fáil party's defeat in the general election of 1982, his funding was cut, with the airport unfinished.
 Horan raised the IR£4,000,000 shortfall by holding a "Jumbo Draw".
 This large lottery succeeded in raising the required revenue, but only after a painstaking tour of several countries, including Australia and the United States.
 This took its toll on the ageing Horan and led to his death shortly after the completion of the airport.
-The airport was originally known as Horan International Airport, but is now officially referred to as Ireland West Airport Knock.
+The airport was originally known as Horan International Airport, but is now officially referred to as Ireland West Airport.